boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 {::boilerplate bcp14-tagged}

    This document makes use of the terms defined in {{?RFC8499}}.
+The following additional terms are used:

 Encrypted DNS:
 : Refers to a DNS scheme where DNS exchanges are transported over an encrypted channel between a DNS client and server (e.g., DNS over HTTPS (DoH) {{?RFC8484}}, DNS over TLS (DoT) {{?RFC7858}}, or DNS over QUIC (DoQ) {{?RFC9250}}).

 Encrypted DNS resolver:
 : Refers to a DNS resolver that supports any encrypted DNS scheme.

 # Retrieving Resolver Information